Emmanuelkimutai/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

  function that reverse a string
-Function that prints every other string, starting with the first character Function that prints half of a string, the last half
+Function that prints every other string, starting with the first character Function that prints half of a string, the last half Function that prints n elements of an array of integer